subethaedit/SubEthaEdit/ReadMe.md

 This project is distributed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details

-* **SubEthaEdit** is trademarked by TheCodingMonkeys and LoneMonkeyProductions.
+* **SubEthaEdit** is trademarked by TheCodingMonkeys and Dominik Wagner, LoneMonkeyProductions.

 ## Acknowledgments

 * Thanks to the Xerox Parc Jupiter Project for [Transactional Transformations](https://www.semanticscholar.org/paper/High-Latency%2C-Low-Bandwidth-Windowing-in-the-System-Nichols-Curtis/369c52d8214b73a86b1e3f31d287823ea91884d6).
 * Thanks to the [MiniUPnP](http://miniupnp.free.fr) project.
-* For a full list of licenses and Acknowlegdements see [acknowledgements](Acknowledgements.md)
+* For a full list of licenses and acknowlegdements see [acknowledgements](Acknowledgements.md)